-Ennodia vs MoA and Ensembles
+Ennodia vs Mixture-of-Agents and Ensembles

-Choose MoA or an Ensemble When
+Choose Mixture-of-Agents or an Ensemble When

 - You want a repeatable aggregation method over model outputs.